iVariable/Backbone.actAs.Mementoable/README.md

 ### Differences from Backbone.Memento

-1. I have an independent object (Backbone.actAs.Memento) for storing memento information.
+1. Independent object (Backbone.actAs.Memento) for storing memento information.
 	Of course this object is a child of Backbone.Model with all bonuses from this fact.
 2. Backbone.actAs.Memento object are comparable.
 You can compare two Memento objects by simple call of equal() method.
 3. There are special methods for retrieving, storing and restoring Memento objects.